emilzeta/DataVis_Final_Project/Updates.md

 I again tried to put the team colors in the graphs but it still didn't work.
 The work I did is in the .rmd file.

+April 20 After Class:

+I filtered out the non-numeric variables from the "choose a stat" data set for players, goalies and teams.
+I also removed some unimportant variables.
+I then added more data for the players data set so that I have 5 seasons instead of one and added radiobuttons to select season.
+On monday I expect to have done the same for goalies and teams.

 =======
 MH: There were not any changes made to your files for this commit on April 13.
 >>>>>>> 0bd51e2688d4b872b9c95ab6a894b087c9364b92